DragonL40/logseq/pages/Kruskal's Algorithm.md

 	- Take two nodes $(u,v)$, we know $\exists$ path from $u$ to $v$ in $G$, by replacing edges $e$ not in $T$ with $p_e$.
 	- $\exists$ a path from $u$ to $v$ in $T$. $_\square$
 - _Kruskal's Algorithm produces a [[Minimum Spanning Tree (MST)]] of G_ (optimality)
-	- Enough to show that exchange
+	- Enough to show that each edge we add satisfies [[Cut Property]].
+	-
 -
 -
 - The runtime of Kruskal's was $\Theta(m \log m + m \cdot Find + n \cdot Union)$, which now simplifies to $\Theta(m \log m)$.